JacobDKing/ExploreSignaturesAndLogsWithSuricata/README.md

-# Explore Signatures And Logs With Suricata
+# Signatures And Log Analysis With Suricata
-The purpose of this project is to demonstrate knowledge of the components of a rule using Suricata.
-I also trigger a rule and examine the output in Suricata by using Bash shell to complete these steps. <br />
+The purpose of this project is to demonstrate knowledge of the components of rules within Suricata.
+We also demonstrate triggering a new rule and examining the output in Suricata by using a Bash shell. <br />

-The tasks in this project are:
+Objectives:
   - Examine a rule in Suricata.
   - Trigger a rule and review the alert logs.
-  - Examine eve.json outputs.
+  - Examine 'eve.json' outputs.

 <h2>Examining a Custom Rule in Suricata</h2>
-In this task, we explore the composition of the Suricata rule defined in the custom.rules file.
+In this step, we explore the current composition of the Suricata rule defined in the "custom.rules" file.

 <img src="https://i.imgur.com/YObXJ9Y.png" height="80%" alt="Examining a custom rule1"/> <br />